sudarshanv01/aiida-catmap/README.md

 AiiDA plugin which interfaces with the descriptor based analysis code CatMAP.

+For more information about CatMAP itself visit: https://catmap.readthedocs.io/en/latest/

 ## Features
 Allows running of CatMAP through the AiiDA interface, so far only the following have been implemented